 Why are Irish ancestors hard to research?

-- We have not completed thorough research into them here in America (or Canada or Australia or….).
+We have not completed thorough research into them here in America (or Canada or Australia or….).
 It is imperative we thoroughly research our Irish ancestors on this side of the Atlantic before attempting to explore the Irish records.
 Valuable clues can be found to facilitate your research in Irish records.
 It is very possible the answers to your Irish genealogy questions may be found in U.S. records.
 I’ve discussed the importance of researching our ancestors here in America in a previous post.

-- Once we began searching for Irish ancestors on Irish soil, we find ourselves unfamiliar with the records Irish citizens created and/or we are not familiar with the geographical area.
+Once we began searching for Irish ancestors on Irish soil, we find ourselves unfamiliar with the records Irish citizens created and/or we are not familiar with the geographical area.
 Think back to when you began your genealogy research.
 Remember how you had to learn how to research?
 You needed to learn what records were available and which ones might hold pertinent information on your ancestors.

 Lastly, Ireland suffered a tremendous record loss in 1922 due to a fire at the Public Records of Ireland.
 This is truly unfortunate for the Irish people and for Irish researchers.
 The loss of so many Irish genealogy records has created many brick walls for genealogy researchers.

-Researching our Irish ancestors is daunting, but a challenge worth pursuing.
+Researching our Irish ancestors is daunting, but STILL a challenge worth pursuing.

-Searching For Irish Ancestors – Where Do You Start?
+Searching For Irish Genealogy Records – Where Do You Start?

 The majority of Ireland’s census records were destroyed in the 1922 fire, but not all.
 The 1901 and the 1911 census records are the only 2 full census schedules available to the public.